hamzaimrann/hamzaimrann/README.md

 - 👋 Hi, I’m @hamzaimrann
-- 👀 I’m studying Computer Science at Comsats
+- 👀 I’m a React Native Developer working on multiple high class projects
-- 🌱 I’m currently learning javascript and flutter
+- 🌱 I’m currently learning data science and trying to do more reasearch so I can expand my skillset
 - 💞️ I’m looking to collaborate on making the world a better place for us to live
 - 📫 Follow me at Instagram - @hamzaimrann